You hear it all the time: Vet care is expensive. But could you really put a price tag on your precious companion?

 Over the last few millennia, humans have winnowed down the wolf to fit their needs.
 When a trait they liked appeared, they would breed for that trait.
 And over time, the wolf became what we see today: the domestic dog.

-This is why we’ve put together a list of large breed dogs with the most expensive problems.
+This is why we’ve put together a list of the least healthy large breed dogs with the most expensive problems.
 This is not meant to discourage you from buying or adopting a specific breed, but to educate you on the possibilities.

 The Akita is both a fun and funny dog.
 They have strong guard-dog-like instincts and yet they’re known as the “silent hunter” in Japan.
 They also groom themselves like cats — lick a paw and rub in the appointed area.

-But the Akita is also one of the most expensive dog breeds you could own.
-Not only are they expensive to buy ($800 a pup from your breeder), but they come with a host of health issues.
+But the Akita is also one of the most unhealthy dog breeds you could own.
+Not only are they expensive to buy ($800+ a pup from your breeder), but they come with a host of health issues.

 The Akita, like many large breed dogs, is prone to bloat or gastric dilation volvulus, a condition where the stomach twists and gasses can’t escape.
 A dog can die from this if it’s not caught early and fixed.
 This condition can be prevented by stapling the stomach to the cavity wall, but again surgery is expensive.